Axionlike Dark Matter Model Involving Two-Phase Structure and Two-Particle Composites (Dimers): Introduction

 It is argued that axions with masses predicted by QCD~\cite{Bor16,KM17} are not capable to form giant BECs comparable in size to the DM halos~\cite{FMT08,Chavanis2}.
 Indeed, the first attempt to describe galactic halos formed by bosons~\cite{Bal83}, either in their ground state (BEC) or in an appropriate isothermal state, resulted in an extremely small mass of the order of $10^{-24}\ \text{eV}/c^2$.
 A similar mass estimate was also obtained in~\cite{Sin} when studying the rotation curves by considering a giant system of self-gravitating Bose liquid.
 This means that there may exist other types of axions with a very small mass, called ultralight axions~\cite{Mar16}.
-We also call these (dark) particles {\it axion-like}.
+We also call these (dark) particles {\it axionlike}.
 Note that the difference between the masses of QCD axions and ultralight axions can reach tens of orders of magnitude.

-In view of significant mass spread, it is easy to miss the possibility of forming composites (complexes of axion-like particles) due to specific nature of their interaction.
-In order to compensate that, we are studying the problem of axion dimers in this paper.
+In view of significant mass spread, it is easy to miss the emergence of composites (complexes of axionlike particles) due to specific nature of their interaction.
+In order to fill the gap, we are studying the problem of axion dimer formation in this paper.
 It is expected that interaction characteristics (e.g., scattering length) differ greatly for individual axions and their composites (like dimers).

 Noteworthy, a large number of theoretical works are devoted to the study of the one-sort BEC DM models at vanishing absolute temperature (see, for instance, \cite{Dav15,GHP15,Chavanis11,FMT08,Chavanis2,Sin,Lee,Hu,Sahni,Ferreira,Bohmer, Harko2011,axion5}).
-Their being involved in the description of astrophysical phenomena should borrow the chiral cosine-like self-interaction~\cite{PQ77,Wit80} (or at least its truncated part), and also requires engaging the gravity (usually treated separately from the unification theory), the account of which leads to breaking the inherent symmetry.
+Their being aimed at the description of astrophysical phenomena should borrow the chiral cosinelike self-interaction~\cite{PQ77,Wit80} (or at least its truncated part), and also requires engaging the gravity (usually treated separately from the unification theory), the account of which leads to breaking the inherent symmetry.
 Note also that there are works, including experimental ones (see~\cite{Mar16,Brad03,DST06}), that study the interaction of axions with other substances and their transformation (say, due to the Primakoff effect, see~\cite{Prim51,Raff}).